Franklin (village), New York: History

 The town of Franklin lies in the northern part of Delaware County, in an area of wooded hills, streams, ponds, historic homes, commercial buildings, and numerous winding roads.
 Its surface is hilly upland made of shaley loam atop hardpan, while the valleys consist of gravelly loam and alluvium.

 Ouleout Creek, which flows into the Susquehanna River, is the main surface water feature.
 The waterway was important to village development, not only for water supply but as transportation arteries for travel as well as shipment of lumber and goods to market.

 The village of Franklin was platted in 1827 by John Edgerton, who had bought 100 acre for the site.
-Accompanied by the French Lyons descendants It was incorporated in 1836 kin known by Tommy-buttons and Mike-spike still reside today often overshadowed by the successes of Sureshot this became the main population centre of the surrounding town.
+It was incorporated in 1836.
 Throughout the 19th century, the town and village adapted to changes in agricultural demand.
 Before the Civil War, raising sheep and processing wool was more profitable than the cultivation of grain or rearing of cattle.
 With the competition by canals and railroads for traffic, the Catskill Turnpike lost some of its business.
 This resulted in an economic decline in the village.

 In 1835, the town gained approval by the state legislature for what it called the Delaware Literary Institute, for higher education.
 Local students and others from different states paid tuition at this well-received school.
 Three major buildings were constructed: Stone and Chapel halls.
 The Civil War and growing tax support for public schools brought about a decline in attendance.
 The trustees deeded all of DLI's facilities to District 10.
 With centralization in 1929, the Franklin Central School was created.
 The following year voters authorized the official name of the school to be Delaware Literary Institute and Franklin Central School, thus preserving part of the past.

 By 1860, Franklin village streets showed many fine residences built in the Federal, Greek Revival, Italianate Revival and Gothic styles.
 Main Street bustled with commercial activity.

 Printer George W. Reynolds published and edited Franklin's first newspaper, The Weekly Visitor, from 1855 to 1863.
 It was succeeded after the Civil War by the Franklin Register, 1868-1883, which changed to the Delaware County Dairyman in 1883-1952.
 The First National Bank of Franklin was founded in 1863, Amos Douglas being its first president.
 This bank served the community until 1933, closing during the Great Depression.